|

 Front Street, Hamilton City.

-Keeping harbor to the left, walk along Front Street past the Bank of Bermuda and take first left then first right.
+Keeping harbor to the left, walk along Front Street past the HSBC Bank and take first left then first right.
 Walk down the short lane, between the red and the green building, to the Marine Police Station.
 You will see Barr's Bay Park ahead beyond the hedge.

-Check out Pembroke Parish or Hamilton City for many other attractions in and around City of Hamilton.
+2) Check out Pembroke Parish and Hamilton City for many other attractions in and around Hamilton Bermuda.